johnsonfash/javascript-timeframe/README.md

 # Locales

-Library lets you format date and time in your local language.
+You can alsocformat date and time in your local language without the use of a library.

 If no argument is matched, the "default language" is used, and the default language is `"en"` by default.